DrSI-P/EdPsych-AI-Education-Platform/UPDATED_TODO.md

 - [ ] Implement FAQ

 ### Video Demonstrations and Training
-- [ ] Create AI Avatar video demonstrations of platform features using owner's image
+- [x] Create AI Avatar video demonstrations of platform features using owner's image
 - [ ] Develop AI Avatar video training for educators using owner's image
 - [ ] Develop AI Avatar video training for parents using owner's image
 - [ ] Develop AI Avatar video training for children and young people using owner's image
 - [ ] Develop AI Avatar video training for professionals using owner's image
 - [ ] Create searchable video library for all training content

-## Critical Remaining Tasks
-- [ ] **Implement AI Avatar Video Creation and Generation Workflow**
-- [ ] Complete deployment and DevOps setup
-- [ ] Finalize testing infrastructure and coverage
-- [ ] Complete technical and user documentation